nishantawasthi/nishantawasthi/README.md

 - ⚡ Fun fact: ...
 -->

-I am a self-motivated and hardworking graduate seeking an opportunity to work in a challenging environment to prove my coding skills and utilize my knowledge for the growth of the organization.
-I am currently pursuing my engineering from Dronacharya College of Engineering.
-I am into competitive programming and problem-solving.
-I participate in competitive programming contest on platforms like Codechef, Hackerrank, and HackerEarth regularly.
+I am Nishant Awasthi and I do Python development and Web Scraping.
+I am also into competitive programming and problem-solving.
+I participate in competitive programming contest on platforms like Codechef, Hackerrank, and HackerEarth.